droidraja/arrow-datafusion/docs/source/user-guide/cli.md

 # DataFusion Command-line Interface

-The DataFusion CLI allows SQL queries to be executed by an in-process DataFusion context, or by a distributed Ballista context.
+The DataFusion CLI allows SQL queries to be executed by an in-process DataFusion context.

 ```
 USAGE: